ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 --- abstract

-This document specifies a protocol that installs, updates, and deletes Trusted Components in a device with a Trusted Execution Environment (TEE).
-This specification defines an interoperable protocol for managing the lifecycle of Trusted Components.
+This document specifies the Trusted Execution Environment Provisioning (TEEP) Protocol, which enables secure lifecycle management of Trusted Components in devices with a Trusted Execution Environment (TEE).
+The protocol defines message exchanges between a Trusted Application Manager (TAM) and a TEEP Agent to query device state, convey attestation evidence, and install, update, or delete Trusted Components.
+Messages are encoded in CBOR and secured using COSE.

 --- middle